geertj/restful-api-design/forms.rst

 `WADL <http://www.w3.org/Submission/wadl/>`_ is an approach to define a service description language for RESTful APIs.
 It tries to solve the problem by meticulously defining entry points and parameters to those.
 The problem I have with WADL, is that it feels very non-RESTful.
-I can't seen a lot of difference between a method on a WADL resource, and an RPC entry point.
+I can't see a lot of difference between a method on a WADL resource, and an RPC entry point.

 It would be possible to construct a more RESTful service description language.